davidagross/mandelbrot-js/README.md

 Take any point `C_0 = (x, y)` and then calculate `C_1 = (x+iy)^2 + (x+iy)`
 and continue doing this.
 For practical purposes, let's predetermine a _threshold_ value.
-If the magnitude of `C` (defined for complex numbers as being the distance to origo, or `sqrt(x^2+y^2)`) ever becomes larger than this threshold value we will assume that it will diverge into infinity.
+If the magnitude of `C` (defined for complex numbers as being the distance to the origin, or `sqrt(x^2+y^2)`) ever becomes larger than this threshold value we will assume that it will diverge into infinity.
-If so, stop the calculation and plot a _black dot_ at the current location.
+If so, stop the calculation and plot a _non-black dot_ at the current location.

 If `C` has not exceeded the threshold value after a predetermined number of iterations, we will assume that the current parameters makes the function converge.
-In this case, plot a non-black dot at the current location.
+In this case, plot a black dot at the current location.

 Colorizing the plot
 -------------------